 Or, rather, who are speaking to him.

-Even his maternal and paternal cousins disowned him this year when he (link) offered his mother's Hamden gravesite to the alleged Boston Marathon bomber.
+Even his cousins disowned him this year when he (link) offered his mother's Hamden gravesite to the alleged Boston Marathon bomber.

 For God, for Country, and for Yale